famousj/the-little-hooner/hooner.md

 Since the answer is false, we skip the `%.y` and keep going.

-KM: Let's go with "function" instead of "application"
+KM: Let's go with "generator" instead of "application" or "function"

 **Q:** What comes next?